reach-sh/reach-lang/docs/src/rsh/local/index.md

 This may only appear in a local step.
 It accepts an optional bytes argument, which is included in any reported violation.

+If the claim dynamically evaluates to `false`, the frontend will raise an exception.

 ### `fail`

 @{ref("rsh", "fail")}